Sophie Mei was a Curator & Contributing Artist of The Multimedia Anthropology Lab from 2019-2020.

 /// HYPHEN- LABS X TATE EXCHANGE ///

-MAL were invited by Hyphen-Labs collective to be part of their 'Higher Resolution' Tate Exchange takeover in September 2019, which explored the theme of power in relation to digital platforms and technology and considered how art can be used as a tool of intervention.
+MAL were invited by Hyphen-Labs collective to be part of their 'Higher Resolution' takeover of Tate Exchange, Tate Modern in September 2019, which explored the theme of power in relation to digital platforms and technology and considered how art can be used as a tool of intervention.

 /// SPECULATIVE IMMERSION ///

-An exhibition presenting contemporary research on ecological crisis and human futures.
-Bringing together interdisciplinary works conducted by anthropologists, artists, and sound designers, this event draws on immersive spatial audio, projection mapping, and VR to take us through the shifting ecologies of our times, while inviting us to speculate on alternative futures.
+An exhibition at The Festival of Culture presenting contemporary research on ecological crisis and human futures.
+Bringing together interdisciplinary works conducted by anthropologists, artists, and sound designers, this event drew on immersive spatial audio, projection mapping, and VR to take us through the shifting ecologies of our times, while inviting us to speculate on alternative futures.

 Sophie Mei and Cemil Hamzaoğlu exhibited a collaborative sound piece using surface transducers, natural materials and contact + condenser mics to create a layered interactive live audio work.